 Rewards are a way of externalizing your gratitude for employees’ hard work, and can be tangible or intangible.

-Tangible rewards include financial remuneration like gift cards or bonuses.
+Tangible rewards include financial remuneration like gift cards or bonuses, or even physical employee gifts.
 These types of rewards are powerful short-term motivators.
 They tap into peoples’ extrinsic motivation, which is when people act in response to an external reward.

 The trouble with tangible rewards is that they have an expiry date - people are loyal up to the point that they receive the reward.
 They also don’t meaningfully distinguish your company from any other.
 Many employers can hand out gifts, and can probably hand out a better gift than you.

 It’s intangible rewards and recognition that will really set you apart from the crowd.
-These include things like managerial praise, words of affirmation, recognising employees’ accomplishments (especially publicly) and showing appreciation.
+These include things like managerial praise, words of affirmation, recognizing employees’ accomplishments (especially publicly) and showing appreciation.

-Longer-term ways to reward and recognise employees include promotions, raises and internal hiring, where these have been earned.
+Longer-term ways to reward and recognize employees include promotions, raises and internal hiring, where these have been earned.